ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 share STHs between HTTPS clients, CT auditors, and monitors in while still preserving the privacy of the end user.
-The sharing of STHs contribute to the overall goal of detecting misbehaving logs by providing auditors and monitors with SCTs from many vantage points, making it possible to detect logs that are presenting inconsistent views.
+The sharing of STHs contribute to the overall goal of detecting misbehaving logs by providing CT auditors and monitors with SCTs from many vantage points, making it possible to detect logs that are presenting inconsistent views.

 HTTPS servers supporting the protocol act as STH pools.
-HTTPS clients and others in the possession of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to new servers.
+HTTPS clients and CT auditors and monitors in the possession of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to other STH pools.
-CT auditors and monitors should retrieve STHs from pools by downloading STHs from them.
+CT auditors and monitors should perform their auditing and monitoring duties by retrieving STHs from pools.

 STH Pollination is carried out by sending STHs to HTTPS servers supporting the protocol, and retrieving new STHs.
-In the case of HTTPS clients, STHs are sent in an already established TLS session.
+In the case of HTTPS clients, STHs SHOULD be sent in an already established TLS session.
 This makes it hard for an attacker to disrupt STH gossiping without also disturbing ordinary secure browsing (https://).
 This is discussed more in {#blocking-policy-frustrating}.

-STHs are sent by POSTing them to the .well-known URL:
+HTPS clients send STHs to HTTPS servers by POSTing them to the well-known URL:

     https://<domain>/.well-known/ct/v1/sth-pollination